Commercial Weight Consultancy

 UK Hearing Care and Audiology

 The hearing aid market treats a lifelong relationship need as a one-time product purchase.
-The highest commercial weight sits with working-age professionals avoiding stigma and with buyers seeking superior aftercare — both of whom are buying a relationship with an audiologist, not a product.
+The highest commercial weight sits with two specific buyer groups, both buying something this market is not structurally set up to sell.

 Read the analysis →Keyword: private doctor